StefanZander/lecture_notes/swcs/html/docs/milestone4.md

 3. Enter your **paper bids**

+    !!! example
-    - Please specify one of the four options for _each_ paper listed in the biddings' overview:
+        **Please specify one of the four options for _each_ paper listed in the biddings' overview**:

-        - *I want to review*
+        1. *I want to review*
-        - *I can review*
+        2. *I can review*
-        - *I don‘t want to review*
+        3. *I don‘t want to review*
-        - *Conflict of Interest* (use that e.g. for your own paper)
+        4. *Conflict of Interest* (use that e.g. for your own paper)

     These options are need by the system in order to compute a **fair assignment solution** for each PC member based on the preferences provided.

 4. After the paper bidding phase is complete, the **assignment algorithm** computes an optimal (i.e. fair) solution for each PC member.
 You will be **notified** by the system via email about the computed result, i.e., **the paper you have been assigned to for review**.